Arius: Divine but not fully divine

+"It must be understood that in the fourth century the word 'God' (theos, deus) had not acquired the significance which in our twentieth-century world it has acquired ... viz. the one and sole true God.
+The word could apply to many gradations of divinity and was not as absolute to Athanasius as it is to us."

 Initial responses

 The Bishop of Alexandria exiled the presbyter following a council of local priests.
 Arius's supporters vehemently protested.
 Numerous bishops and Christian leaders of the era supported his cause, among them Eusebius of Nicomedia, who baptized Constantine the Great.

 First Council of Nicaea

 The Christological debate could no longer be contained within the Alexandrian diocese.
 By the time Bishop Alexander finally acted against Arius, Arius's doctrine had spread far beyond his own see; it had become a topic of discussion—and disturbance—for the entire Church.
 The Church was now a powerful force in the Roman world, with Emperors Licinius and Constantine I having legalized it in 313 through the Edict of Milan.
 Emperor Constantine had taken a personal interest in several ecumenical issues, including the Donatist controversy in 316, and he wanted to bring an end to the Christological dispute.
 To this end, the emperor sent Hosius, bishop of Córdoba to investigate and, if possible, resolve the controversy.
 Hosius was armed with an open letter from the Emperor: "Wherefore let each one of you, showing consideration for the other, listen to the impartial exhortation of your fellow-servant."
 However, as the debate continued to rage despite Hosius's efforts, Constantine in AD 325 took an unprecedented step: he called a council to be composed of church prelates from all parts of the empire to resolve this issue, possibly at Hosius's recommendation.

-All secular dioceses of the empire sent one or more representatives to the council, save for Roman Britain; the majority of the bishops came from the East.
+"Around 250–300 attended, drawn almost entirely from the eastern half of the empire."
 Pope Sylvester I, himself too aged to attend, sent two priests as his delegates.
 Arius himself attended the council, as did his bishop, Alexander.
 Also there were Eusebius of Caesarea, Eusebius of Nicomedia and the young deacon Athanasius, who would become the champion of the Trinitarian view ultimately adopted by the council and spend most of his life battling Arianism.
 Before the main conclave convened, Hosius initially met with Alexander and his supporters at Nicomedia.
 The council was presided over by the emperor himself, who participated in and even led some of its discussions.